+Key Stakeholders

-- Key Stakeholders Identify agencies, departments, committees, units, and/or individuals needed to complete the project and/or those who will be affected by the project and strategies to gain buy-in, support, and sustainability.
-Describe key stakeholders' involvement - Patient /Family Engagement (as applicable) plan for integrating preferences/values and how diversity is addressed - SWOT and risk ranking/mitigation - SMART (Specific, Measurable, Attainable, Relevant, Time-Bound) Objectives - Scope (what project will and will not address, resources, constraints, facilitators, and barriers that influence implementation and plan to overcome barriers or roadblocks) - Ethical considerations (PHI, HIPAA, human subjects, equitable care, diversity/equity/inclusion, compassionate care, determinants of health, data security access, and safeguards) - Include in appendices budget (as applicable), timeline, and dated letter of support on letterhead required and signed by authorized signatory.
+Identify agencies, departments, committees, units, and/or individuals needed to complete the project and/or those who will be affected by the project and strategies to gain buy-in, support, and sustainability.
+Describe key stakeholders' involvement.
+Patient /Family Engagement (as applicable) plan for integrating preferences/values and how diversity is addressed.

+Strengths, Weaknesses, Opportunities, and Threats